Ethan Bortnick

-Ethan Jordan Bortnick (born December 24, 2000) is an American pianist, singer, songwriter, record producer, musician and actor.
-He has been featured on The Tonight Show, Oprah Winfrey Network, Good Morning America, Disney Channel, Nickelodeon, and his award-winning concert specials on PBS.
-Ethan has had over 4 national television concert specials.
-On October 3, 2010 (age 9), Bortnick was listed in the Guinness World Records for "The World's Youngest Solo Musician to Headline His Own Concert Tour".
+Ethan Jordan Bortnick (born December 24, 2000) is an American pianist, singer, songwriter, record producer, musician, and actor.
+His music is known for blending alternative and experimental pop with classical piano.
+Bortnick has headlined over 1,000 concerts across the globe.

+Bortnick's early career saw him featured on The Tonight Show, Oprah Winfrey Network, Good Morning America, Disney Channel, Nickelodeon, and his four award-winning concert specials on PBS.
+On October 3, 2010, at age nine, Bortnick was listed in the Guinness World Records as the "World's Youngest Solo Musician to Headline His Own Concert Tour".

 Bortnick has been featured on national and international television programs.
-He has helped raise over US$50 million for charities alongside Elton John, Beyoncé, Josh Groban, and more.
-In 2011, AEG Network LIVE's broadcast of Ethan Bortnick's Musical Time Machine received two bronze Telly Awards and Bortnick received three bronze Telly Awards in 2014 for The Power of Music.
+He has helped raise over $50 million for charities, performing alongside Elton John, Beyoncé, and more.

-Bortnick has headlined over 1,000 concerts across the globe.

-During the COVID-19 pandemic, Bortnick began offering daily live performances on YouTube.

-As of 2022, Bortnick has been releasing pop-classical music.
-His music has been praised for its unique style and powerful impact by critics.
+In 2019, Bortnick began releasing original music independently and started posting to social media platforms during the COVID-19 pandemic.
+He eventually signed with Columbia Records in late 2021, following the release of his single "cut my fingers off."

+Since 2021, Bortnick has amassed millions of followers on social media platforms such as TikTok, YouTube, and Instagram.
+He has headlined two tours (2023, 2024) and performed at multiple music festivals.